Kymberly has lots of experience dyeing her hair and knows how frustrating it can be to end up with the wrong shade.

 - Carefully mix the recommended amount of powder bleach for hair and creme peroxide for hair together in the bowl with the applicator brush.
 Mix until it becomes a smooth, thick paste.

-- When finished, pile long hair on top of scalp.
+- When finished, pile long hair on the top of your scalp.
 Don't let it sit on your neck/shoulders!

 - While waiting for the bleach to lighten, clean everything thoroughly.